Employer of Record in Finland

 An EOR is an alternative for companies looking for a faster, easier way to enter the Finnish market.
 An EOR serves as the legal employer, handling all local HR and legal compliance on behalf of the company.
 This includes managing employment contracts, payroll, tax compliance, and benefits that comply with Finnish labor legislation.
 The EOR performs various compliance and administrative responsibilities, allowing the company to focus on its main business activities without dealing with the difficulties of forming a full legal entity.
 While this option simplifies entry and reduces compliance risks, it limits a company’s control over its local operations.
 However, since the EOR is the formal employer, there may be limitations on how the company handles day-to-day employee relations or enforces certain rules.

-- Hire employees in Finland with a Finland EOR
+Hire in Finland

 Using an Employer of Record in Finland